 Identification and description of the propulsion system for the vehicle.

-Identification and description of the energy storage system for the vehicle
+Identification and description of the energy storage system for the vehicle.

 Identification and description of the climate control system used on the vehicle.

 For off-board charge capable vehicles, identification and description of the charging system for the vehicle including the onboard charger capability, maximum allowable direct current fast charge capability and vehicle connector specification, and the charging cord included with the vehicle, pursuant to CCR, title 13, section 1962.3.